 “Two a.m.”
 That detail she knew, from the reports she’d seen by the hospital bed.

-Feeling the doorframe’s edge, she stared at the stranger in the cold, dark air.
+Feeling the doorframe’s edge, she stared at the stranger through the cold, dark evening air.

 In December of 1978, the same woman sat with her two teenage granddaughters in her dining room, recounting this memory, which had become one of the cousins’ family favourites at Christmas.

 Their grandma’s story always ended the same way.
 “Very early the next morning the telephone rang, and I answered.
 It was a doctor from the Plummer Hospital.
 ‘Good news,’ he said.
 ‘Your husband’s fever broke last night, and it seems to be staying down.’
-I was just about speechless with relief.
-And joy!
+I was just about speechless.
+What joy!
 ‘What time did it happen?’
 He told me the night nurse noticed shortly after her shift had begun.
 ‘Sometime just after two.’”

 The older cousin straightened up.
 “I’ll bet—right after the little man left your place, if you’d gone out to look for him, you wouldn’t have even found his footprints in the snow.”

 Each year the younger cousin pondered that notion.
 Where had the old soldier travelled that night?
 The doctor, she was certain, operated from another plane.
 “If the night nurse had picked up on his presence and panicked, she might have ruined the whole thing.”
-That was the way the girl made sense of the stranger’s parting message—that, in the healing story, a person’s intuitive ability wasn’t a threat.
+It was the only way the thirteen-year-old could make sense of the stranger’s parting message—that in a healing such as this one, an observer’s intuitive ability wasn’t a threat.
 The only danger was fear.

-Were the ancient veteran and his doctor still making rounds?
+Were the veteran and his doctor still making rounds?

 By now you may have guessed that the younger granddaughter was me.